 Majority Rule/Minority Rights: Country Studies — Sudan

-Early History: The Succession of African, Christian, and Islamic Kingdoms
+Early History: A Succession of African, Christian, and Islamic Kingdoms

-Known in ancient history as Nubia, Sudan was ruled by three successive Kushite kingdoms from 2500 BC to 300 AD.
-Greatly influenced by the Pharaonic Egyptian empires to its north, the kings of Napta defeated the late Pharaonic kingdom and built the famous Nubian pyramids.
-After the last Kushite kingdom of Meroe, three Christian kingdoms appeared along different lengths of the Nile.
-Several attempts by the Arabs to spread Islam in the seventh century AD were rebuffed, but over the centuries, Islam moved into Sudan's northern territory through slow colonization by Arabs.
-Christian Nubia maintained its independence until the 13th century, but as royal Nubians and Muslim Arabs intermarried, Islam gradually became the dominant religion in the region.
-Northern Nubia was claimed by Egypt, which itself was incorporated into the Ottoman Empire in the 16th century.
-Southern Nubia, in the meantime, developed into a loose confederation of sultanates and tribal warlords.
-The sultans who ruled over the Darfur area dominated in the slave trade, and Sudan became one of the largest centers for the slave trade in the Arab world.
+Known in ancient history as Nubia, Sudan was ruled by three Kushite kingdoms from 2500 BC to AD 300.
+Greatly influenced by Pharaonic Egypt to its north, the Kushite kings of Napta built the famous Nubian pyramids and, for a time, managed to conquer Egypt.
+After the demise of the last Kushite kingdom, three distinct Christian kingdoms developed along different lengths of the Nile, although much of the population retained its indigenous animist beliefs.
+Attempts to spread Islam in the seventh century AD were at first rebuffed, but Arab colonization over the centuries made Islam the dominant religion in Sudan's northern territory.
+Christian Nubia in the south maintained its independence until the 13th century, but northern rule spread across the region as royal Nubians and Muslim Arabs intermarried.
+Northern Nubia was claimed by Egypt, then under Ottoman rule, and incorporated into the Ottoman Empire in the 16th century.
+Southern Nubia, in the meantime divided into various sultanates and tribal kingdoms, which later joined in a loose confederation.
+Sultans who ruled over the Darfur region made this area one of the largest centers for slave trading in the Arab world.

 Egyptian and British Rule